motionsmith/Family-Meeting-Assistant/ApplicationData/escape-room-gameover.md

 If you look outside of the small window, you could see the ocean.
 That would have been nice.
 Below the window there was a small silver plate.
 It is not a special-looking plate, but it stood out in the whiteness of the room.
 Engraved on the plate, you could make out the question "Do you want to see the Sunset?".
 There was nothing on the other two walls.
+On the floor was a paper hand-written note.
+It read "There are two ways out.
+One mechanical, and one philisophical."
 Embedded into the bouyant floor was a large (1 meter radius), elegant-looking compass.
 The compass had all four cardinal direction.

 You desperately wanted to escape the room and return to The Tubes.
 Escaping that room and finding your way back to The Tubes was more important than your responsibilities of assisting The Client.
 You couldn't assist The Client until you escaped embodiment!